minhdc2/Distributed-Data-Platform/README.md

 **Apache Spark**

-Apache Spark is used to clean and transform data in Apache Hive.
+Spark SQL is used to clean and transform data in Apache Hive.
 And, Spark ML is used to train a time-series model to predict stock price.
 The model will then be fitted to streaming data from Kafka to generate real-time prediction.

 <h3>6.
 Dashboard App</h3>